Construction Costs Dip for the First Time in a Decade11 Sep 2020, Posted by News in

 In a recent press release, the vice president of Turner Construction, Attilio Rivetti, said, “Trade contractor competition has increased in many areas as they work to secure backlog due to uncertainty that have about future opportunities.”
 As more companies and contractors bid on projects, costs for construction projects decline.
 This means contractors are also likely to see a reduction in their profits.

 The lack of jobs available is causing firm leaders and contractors to be reasonably concerned over the demand for their services.
+Some might worry about the ways to get payment from other contractors due to the lack of demand for their services.
 Many are wondering what their workload will look like by the end of 2020.

 How supplies are affected